shawna-tuli-silicon-valley/mrhs-international-baccalaureate/README.md

-# international-baccalaureate-programme
+# International Baccalaureate Programme

-[IB Programme] I was admitted into the International Baccalaureate Programme at Marvin Ridge High School.
+I was admitted into the International Baccalaureate Programme.